 Tips for managing the open-air layout

-In addition, if the heat becomes too much, head to Gate 11, which has an indoor air-conditioned area with plenty of seating.
-This option can be especially helpful if you’re traveling with seniors who have trouble with the heat.
+If the heat becomes overwhelming, head to Gate 11, which offers indoor air-conditioning with plenty of seating.
+This spot is especially helpful when traveling with seniors who struggle with heat.

 Limited options for dining and shopping